-Any student considering being a Cadet must not be older than 23 years of age on the report date to the Corps of Cadets for the academic term starting.
+Any student considering being a Cadet must not be older than 23 years of age by the time he/she applies to become a Cadet.

 Immunizations/Screenings

 Members of the GMC Corps of Cadets must submit a certificate of immunization to provide verification of current immunization requirements.
 Georgia law also mandates that residential students provide signed documentation stating that they have received a vaccination against meningococcal disease or reviewed the information and declined to be vaccinated.
 In addition, all incoming residential students are required to have a current tuberculosis skin test.